-As shown in the upper part of Fig. [fig:framework], for affective video content analysis, each video is divided into T segments.
-For the t-th video segment, we use M=3 video encoders to extract the features Xtm∈R1×d of three modalities, i.e., image, motion, and audio, respectively.
-Then the features of T segments and M modalities are stacked as the video features X∈RM×T×d, where d represents the feature dimension.
-Finally, a fusion module FX→z:z∈R1×d merges the features Xtm∈R1×d of different modalities and segments in X into z, and then input z into a classifier or regressor to predict yi.
+As shown in the upper part of Fig. [fig:framework], each video is divided into T segments for affective video content analysis.
+For the t-th video segment, we use M=3 video encoders to extract the image, motion, and audio features Xtm∈R1×d.
+The features of T segments and M modalities are stacked as the video features X∈RM×T×d, where d represents the feature dimension.
+Finally, a fusion module FX→z:z∈R1×d merges the features Xtm∈R1×d of different modalities and segments in X into z, and then inputs z into a classifier or regressor to predict yi.

-Cross-Temporal MultiModal Fusion
+Cross-Temporal Multimodal Fusion

-To approach efficient affective video content analysis, the fusion module need to fully captures the correlation between the features of different modalities and temporal segments.
-Recently, by learning long-range dependencies between a sequence, the multi-head self-attention operation in Transformer achieves outstanding performance in various vision tasks .
-Inspired by this, we adapt a variant of self-attention operation to learn both the temporal dependencies and modal dependencies for fully exploring the video information.
+For efficient affective video content analyses, the fusion module needs to fully capture the correlation between the features of different modalities and temporal segments.
+A recent multi-head self-attention operation in Transformer achieves outstanding performance in various vision tasks by learning long-range dependencies between sequences.
+Inspired by this, we adapt a variant of the self-attention operation to learn both the temporal and modal dependencies to fully explore the video information.

-Specifically, our cross-temporal multimodal fusion module consists of a inner-modal attention and a cross-modal attention, as shown in Fig. 2.
-First, similar to ViT , we pretend an extra learnable embedding X0m∈R1×d to the m-th modal sequence for learning comprehensive video feature and add a position embedding P∈R(T+1)×d to each modal sequence for retaining temporal information:
+Specifically, our cross-temporal multimodal fusion module consists of an inner-modal attention and a cross-modal attention, as shown in Fig. 2.
+First, similar to ViT , we pretend an extra learnable embedding X0m∈R1×d to the m-th modal sequence for learning the comprehensive video feature, and add a position embedding P∈R(T+1)×d to each modal sequence to retain temporal information as follows:

 Zm=[X0m;X1m;X2m;...;XTm]+P

-where m,t represent the m-th modality feature and the t-th segment feature, respectively. [;;] is the matrix concatenation along the first dimension.
-Then, we map the extracted features of each modality Zm∈R(T+1)×d into query, key, and value domains:
+where m,t represents the m-th modality feature and the t-th segment feature, respectively, and [;;] is the matrix concatenation along the first dimension.
+Then, the extracted features of each modality Zm∈R(T+1)×d are mapped into query, key, and value domains:

 Qm,Km,Vm=ZmWqm,ZmWkm,ZmWvm

-where Wqm,Wkm,Wvm∈Rd×d are learnable parameter matrices for the m-th modality, Qm, Km, and Vm ∈R(T+1)×d are the query, key, and value matrix respectively.
+where Wqm,Wkm,Wvm∈Rd×d are learnable parameter matrices for the m-th modality and Qm, Km, and Vm ∈R(T+1)×d are the query, key, and value matrices respectively.

 The inner-modal attention encodes the temporal correlations between the features within the same modality by matching their query and key matrices.
 The inner-modal fusion results are calculated as: